Circadian Rhythm Disorders

 The human body's internal clock, termed the circadian rhythm, regulates the (approximate) 24-hour cycle of biological processes.
 It is responsible for variations in most body systems with the most affected systems being the sleep-wake cycle, temperature regulation and the endocrine system.
-Sometimes the internal clock can

 This "rhythm" can be linked to patterns of brain wave activity, hormone production, cell regeneration, and other biological activities.
 Disruptions in the normal rhythm can cause the "internal clock" to cause disruptions in sleep behavior.